The Unofficial yet Undeniably Gay Guide to St. Augustine

 The Ultimate 5 o'clock Shadow

 Standing proudly erect, the lighthouse is a phallic symbol if there ever was one.
+(Sometimes ours even sports a dapper moustache!)
 St. Augustine’s lighthouse is an inspirational beacon for lovers both day and night.
 With 219 steps to the top, the tower offers a great workout in addition to a panoramic view of the ocean and historic downtown waterfront.
 Every Wednesday is the unofficial Gay Day at the Lighthouse.
 The place is so friendly and comfortable that we’ve seen guys holding hands as they strolled about.

 A Pride of Lions